equinor/fmu-tools/docs/qcproperties.rst

 * ``from_yaml``: Use a yaml-configuration file to enable an automatic run of the methods above.

-All methods returns a PropStat instance (see decription further down).
+All methods returns a Pandas DataFrame for the run in question, if several methods of statistics extraction has been run within the instance a merged dataframe is available through the 'dataframe' property

 .. seealso:: The `Using yaml input for auto execution` section for description of how to use
              a yaml-configuration file to run the different methods automatically.